Monday, 14 September 2009

 What does Clijsters' win say about Women's Tennis?

-In April 2007, Kim Clijsters stepped out onto the red dirt court in Warsaw, Poland, in what was later to be her fair well match on the WTA Tour.
+In April 2007, Kim Clijsters stepped out onto the red dirt court in Warsaw, Poland, in what was later to be her farewell match on the WTA Tour.

 Clijsters, the Belgian former world number one, was in the midst of her swansong season, after already announcing earlier in the year that she would be leaving the tour at the end of the 2007, enabling her to concentrate on her family life.